Atypical antipsychotic: Pharmacodynamics

-Brexpiprazole, approved by the US FDA in 2015, has a similar binding profile to aripiprazole as a partial D2 agonist with moderate histamine binding, but with brexipiprazole has a higher affinity for serotonin receptor 5-HT_{2A}.

 Some effects of 5-HT_{1A} receptor activation include decreased aggressive behavior/ideation, increased sociability, and decreased anxiety and depression.
 Blockade of the 5-HT_{2C} receptor increases serotonin, releasing norepinephrine and dopamine within the brain.
 But neuronal reuptake of norepinephrine is limited sharply by some antipsychotics, e.g. ziprasidone.

 Increased norepinephrine can cause increased glucose(blood sugar) levels.
 Increased blood sugar levels by increased norepinephrine causes hunger in many humans, which is why weight gain occurs with some antipsychotics if the norepinephrine is not inhibited.
 Inhibition of norepinephrine stabilizes mood in humans.

 5-HT_{6} receptor antagonists improve cognition, learning, and memory.
 The 5-HT_{7} receptor is very potent for the mitigation of bipolar conditions and also yields an antidepressant effect.
 The antipsychotics asenapine, lurasidone, risperidone, and aripiprazole are very potent at the 5-HT_{7} receptor.

 Antagonistic affinity for the H_{1} receptor also has an antidepressant effect.
 H_{1} antagonism blocks serotonin and norepinephrine reuptake.
 Patients with increased histamine levels have been observed to have lower serotonin levels.
 However, the H_{1} receptor is linked to weight gain.
 To have partial agonism at the 5-HT_{1A} receptor can yield absence of weight gain in an antipsychotic.
 This is very relevant for ziprasidone, but it creates a risk for a prolonged QTc interval.
 On the other hand, blockade of the 5-HT_{3} receptor removes the risk for a prolonged QTc interval, but then creates a larger risk for weight gain.
 Relation to the 5-HT_{3} receptor increases caloric uptake and glucose, which is seen in clozapine and olanzapine.
 Other ways for dopamine to resolve is to have agonism at both the D_{2} receptor and 5-HT_{1A} receptor, which normalizes the dopamine level in the brain.
 This occurs with cariprazine and aripiprazole.

 Whether the anhedonic, loss of pleasure and motivation effect resulting from dopamine insufficiency or blockade at D_{2} receptors in the mesolimbic pathway, which is mediated in some part by antipsychotics (and despite dopamine release in the mesocortical pathway from 5-HT_{2A} antagonism, which is seen in atypical antipsychotics), or the positive mood, mood stabilization, and cognitive improvement effect resulting from atypical antipsychotic serotonergic activity is greater for the overall quality of life effect of an atypical antipsychotic is a question that is variable between individual experience and the atypical antipsychotic(s) being used.